Kung-Fu Master (video game): Ports

 Top Score reviewed the NES version in early 1987, calling it "a fantastic reproduction of its arcade counterpart" and an action-packed winner.
 Tony Takoushi of Computer and Video Games called it "a near perfect conversion with all the gameplay and levels" intact from the arcade original, praising the gameplay as well as the "solid" graphics and sound.
 In 2017, IGN ranked the NES port at number 62 on its list of top 100 NES games.
 They said that, despite being a "dumbed-down port" compared to the arcade original, it was a fun game with rewarding gameplay, challenging boss battles and replay value.

 Commodore User gave the Commodore 64 version a positive review in February 1986.
 Rick Teverbaugh reviewed the Commodore and Apple versions for Computer Gaming World in 1986.
 He called it "a karate game with adventure elements thrown in" and said that it looked better on the Commodore than on the Apple.

 Legacy

 The arcade version was later included along with the arcade versions of 10-Yard Fight and Zippy Race in IAC/Irem Arcade Classics for the PlayStation and Sega Saturn, released in Japan only in 1996 by Irem and I'Max.
 The arcade version was released to cell phones.

-The Amstrad CPC and ZX Spectrum versions of the game were included on the 1986 compilation They Sold a Million 3, along with Fighter Pilot, Ghostbusters, and Rambo.
+The Amstrad CPC and ZX Spectrum versions were included on the 1986 compilation They Sold a Million 3, along with Fighter Pilot, Ghostbusters, and Rambo.

-A remake of the game has been announced for release exclusively for the Intellivision Amico.